-4. Once you have confirmed how much you want to borrow and whether you are receiving any other funding in the form of scholarships or bursaries, we will set up your loan request on the US Department of Education system.
+4. Once you have submitted the above documents, confirmed how much you want to borrow and whether you are receiving any other funding, we will set up your loan request on the US Department of Education system.

-When this is approved, you will receive a Notification Letter from us outlining the amount of loans you will receive, your disbursement dates, and the period / academic year your loan relates to.
-The wording and format of this letter has been agreed with UK Visas and Immigration (UKVI) as acceptable proof of funding for Student visa applications.
-Once you have confirmed you are happy with the draft letter, we will issue a PDF signed copy of the Notification Letter, which you can use for your Student visa application.
+When this is approved, we will email you a Notification Letter outlining the amount of loans you will receive, your disbursement dates, and the period / academic year your loans relates to.
+The wording and format of this letter has been agreed with UK Visas and Immigration (UKVI) as acceptable proof of funding for Student Visa applications.
+Once you have confirmed you are happy with the draft letter, we will issue a PDF signed copy of the Notification Letter, which you can use for your Student visa application if required.

 - We are required by the US Department of Education to direct you to read and refer to our consumer disclosure information on student regulations and other university policies.
 This includes information about General Data Protection Regulations (UK version of FERPA).